-While 96 percent of Americans recognize the value of vacation days, over 40 percent don’t use them, according to a 2014 study.
-In fact, use of vacation days in the U.S. is at an all-time low for the past 40 years.
-This means we lose around 169 million PTO days annually — which is about $52.4 billion in forfeited benefits.
+From a survey report of IPX1031, a majority of US employees shortened or canceled their vacation leaves since the pandemic, whereas 56% of the employees admitted that they had unused PTO in the year 2020.
+In fact, use of vacation days in the U.S. is at an all-time low of the past 40 years.
+We are giving up around 169 million PTO days annually — which is about $52.4 billion in forfeited benefits.

 This may sound like an employer’s dream, but it’s not.
-Employees who don’t take time to recharge risk burnout, chronic sleep deprivation, and lower job performance, and are also more prone to sickness and depression.
+Employees who don’t take time to recharge risk burnout, chronic sleep deprivation, and lower job performance.
+On the other hand, employees who take vacation leaves are less prone to sickness and depression.

 With so much research encouraging vacation, why do Americans continue to squander their PTO?
-Below are the top six reasons your employees don’t take their vacation days:
+Below are the top six reasons why employees don’t take their vacation days:

 According to the Project: Time Off study, this was the most common reason employees listed for avoiding vacation.
 When the result of a week off is a staggering amount of work upon returning, it’s not totally unreasonable for employees to be skeptical about the overall benefits of taking their PTO.